ieatclitnass/httpie/README.rst

-HTTPie: a CLI, cURL-like tool for humans
+ItHTTPie: a CLI, cURL-like tool for humans
 ########################################

 HTTPie (pronounced *aitch-tee-tee-pie*) is a command line HTTP client.